syncfusion-content/javascript-docs/js/api/ejGrid.md

 #### setCellText(primaryKeyValue, field, value)
 {:#methods:setcelltext}

-Used to update a particular cell value by using primarykeyvalue, field and value.
+Used to update a particular cell value based on specified primarykeyvalue and fieldname

 <table class="params">
 <thead>